Deesa: Demographics

 As per provisional reports of Census of India, population of Deesa in 2011 is 111,149; of which male and female are 58,724 and 52,425 respectively.
 The sex ratio of Deesa city is 895 per 1000 males.

 Places

-There are swaminarayan temple, Jalaram Temple, Vishveshvar Mahadev Temple and Also two Jain temples and a mosque.
+There are the Swaminarayan temple, Jalaram Temple, Soneshwar Mahadev Temple, Vishveshvar Mahadev Temple and also two Jain temples and a mosque.

 A tower known as Hawai Pillar was constructed by the British in 1824 to measure air pressure.
 It is renovated in 2013 as a heritage monument.